 Many people baulk at the cost of good quality food.
 However, cheap and nasty manufactured food makes people fat and sick.
 It’s also bad for the environment.
-Cheap food is only cheap because it does not factor in these external costs.
-The higher the quality of the food you eat, the more nutritious it is and the less of it you’ll need to feel satisfied.
+Cheap food is only cheap because it does not factor in the external costs that are created when people and planet are unhealthy.
+The higher the quality of the food you eat, the more nutritious it is, and the less of it you’ll need to feel satisfied.

 3. Avoid foods that have simple sugars added

-High-fructose corn syrup, as well as other types of processed sugars, are bad for your health.
-They are in so many processed foods including cereals, soft drinks, tomato sauce/ketchup, baked goods, ready meals, soups and salad dressings.
+High-fructose corn syrup, as well as other types of processed sugars, added to processed foods are extremely bad for your health.
+Simple sugars play havoc with your insulin levels as well as being a major cause of inflammation.
+They are in many processed foods including cereals, soft drinks, tomato sauce/ketchup, baked goods, ready meals, soups and salad dressings.
 What chef uses high-fructose corn syrup?
 Not one.
 It’s only found in the pantry of food scientists, and you don’t want them cooking your meals.